dnet/androsphinx/README.md

 License
 -------

-The whole project is licensed under MIT license, see `LICENSE.txt` except for the parts included from Google zxing which are under APACHE license.
+The whole project is licensed under MIT license, see `LICENSE/MIT.txt` except for the parts included from Google zxing which are under APACHE license, see `LICENSE/APACHE-zxing.txt`.

 As required by the Apache license, here are the modifications made in the zxing
 library: